 The story initially follows Parvis, a young pilot on the Saturn's moon Titan.
 In spite of multiple warnings against doing that, he ventures in his walker into the dangerous region of methane geysers to look for people who went missing there, among them famous veteran pilot Pirx.
 He fails, and is forced to use the emergency procedure of vitrification.

-This title contains the following tropes:
+This novel contains the following tropes:

 - Deus Est Machina: The Digital Engrammic Universal System (called the General Operational Device in the original) from Fiasco.
 One character notes that the acronym was probably intentional.

-- Do a Barrel Roll: to deal with the Quintan anti-spaceship weapon, the ship does a barrel roll through a sun's corona.
+- Do a Barrel Roll: To deal with the Quintan anti-spaceship weapon, the ship does a barrel roll through a sun's corona.

 - First Contact: With the Quintan civilisation.
 Two words are enough to describe the result.

 - Foreshadowing: Pirx's friend in the begginning comments on how similar Parvis is to Pirx.
 The words "he has the same eyes" are used.
 Also the Show Within a Show holodeck fictions the crew members peruse all seem to be about weird worlds and complete failures (the very first one has an Undead Author explained away as some sort of a lens system allowing a distant observer to see all that happened, so the narrator of the Framing Story can tell it to his guests).